AmenehNrz/UT-Data-Science-Assignment/README.md

 Task 2: Create 2 partitions at the ratio of 3:1.

-Task 3: Build a decision tree model to predict the "income" base on the other attributes.
+Task 3: Build a decision tree model to predict the "income" based on the other attributes.

 Task 4: Evaluate the model by using the "Scorer" node.